MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabase.md

 ## DESCRIPTION
 The **Get-AzureSqlDatabase** cmdlet retrieves one or more instances of an ssSDS from an ssSDS server.
 You can specify the server with an ssSDS server connection context that you create using the **New-AzureSqlDatabaseServerContext** cmdlet.
-Or, if you specify the ssSDS server name, the cmdlet uses the current azure_2 subscription information to authenticate the request to access the server.
+Or, if you specify the ssSDS server name, the cmdlet uses the current Azure subscription information to authenticate the request to access the server.

 If you do not specify a database, the **Get-AzureSqlDatabase** cmdlet returns all databases from the specified server.